briandelmsft/SentinelAutomationModules/Modules/ScoringModule/readme.md

 ### File Module Scoring

-When scoring the File Module the calculated score is based on (HashesLinkedToThreatCount * 10 * ScoreMultiplier) + (HashesInvalidSignatureCount * 5 * ScoreMultiplier).
+When scoring the File Module the calculated score is based on (HashesLinkedToThreatCount * 10 * ScoreMultiplier).
 The ScorePerItem setting has no impact on the scoring of this module.

 ### MDCA Module Scoring